Samsung/tizen-docs/docs/application/tizen-studio-0/setup/prerequisites.md

 - Ubuntu

-  Go to the [Ubuntu Web site](https://help.ubuntu.com/community/Java) for detailed instructions for installing the Oracle&reg; JDK version 8 or 9.
-The raw binaries can be downloaded directly from Oracle ([Oracle Java download page](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+  Go to the [Ubuntu Web site](https://help.ubuntu.com/community/Java) for detailed instructions for installing the Oracle&reg; JDK version 8.
+The raw binaries can be downloaded directly from Oracle ([Oracle Java download page](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)).

+  > **Note**
+  >
+  > For RT IDE use Oracle Java Development Kit (JDK) 8 only.

 You can also use Oracle's OpenJDK.
-For more installation details, see [OpenJDK 10 and OpenJFX Installation Guide](openjdk.md).
+For more installation details, see [OpenJDK 12 and OpenJFX Installation Guide](openjdk.md).

 ## OS and System Requirements

-The following table lists the supported operating systems and hardware requirements for the Tizen Studio.
+The following table lists the supported operating systems and hardware requirements for Tizen Studio.

 **Table: OS and system requirements**